 Physical therapy including exercises, stretching, and massage.
 Be careful using heat or ice, as neuropathy can make it hard for you to feel changes in temperature.

 Alternative therapies like acupuncture, as some studies show that this helps with pain.

 Transcutaneous electrical nerve stimulation (TENS), which is a type of therapy that attempts to reduce pain by applying brief pulses of electricity to nerve endings in the skin.

-Bonus tip: Excellent resources are available at the “Take the Next Step” program for helping individuals manage diabetic foot pain.
+Bonus tip: Excellent resources are available at the "Step On Up" program for helping individuals manage diabetic foot pain.